Archips/boot2root/Walkthrough1.md

 #### **Step 7 - FTP**

 We know that the ports 21 and 22 are open.
 Those ports run respectively a ftp server and an ssh server.
-The credentials `lmezard | G!@M6f4Eatau{sF"` gives us access to the session of lmezard on the VM and on the ftp, but not on ssh.
+The credentials `lmezard | G!@M6f4Eatau{sF"` gives us access to lmezard's session on the VM and on the ftp, but not on ssh.

 On the boot2root session we find 2 interesting files, one called README, telling us that we should complete a challenge to obtain the password of 'laurie' in order to connect via ssh, and the other one seems to list pcap files.
 It will be difficult for us to complete the challenge directly on the VM.